starranuk/dice-game/README.md

 **The goals of "Add the Dots"**

-First to have a little fun and second to start teaching simple addition simply by counting the dots on the dice just as a child would count the fingers on their hands.
+First to have a little fun and second to start teaching simple addition simply by counting the dots on the dice, just as a child would count the fingers on their hands.

 The player is encouraged to try the harder levels because the number of points  generated increases as they go up the levels.